timbertson/MASShortcut/README.md

 This is a fork of the famous [MASShortcut library](https://github.com/shpakovski/MASShortcut).
 I have converted it to a Swift Package so that it can be easily installed via Swift Package Manager (SPM).
 Most of the credit for this goes to [SDGGiesbrecht](https://forums.swift.org/u/SDGGiesbrecht).

+With this library you can easily implement Global Keyboard Shortcuts in your macOS app.

 # Demo

 ![](https://i.imgur.com/ItmaRh0.gif)